ray-project/ray/doc/source/tune-config.rst

 Trial Variant Generation
 ------------------------

 In the above example, we specified a grid search over two parameters using the ``grid_search`` helper function.
-Ray Tune also supports sampling parameters from user-specified lambda functions, which can be used in combination with grid search.
+Tune also supports sampling parameters from user-specified lambda functions, which can be used in combination with grid search.

 The following shows grid search over two nested parameters combined with random sampling from two lambda functions.
 Note that the value of ``beta`` depends on the value of ``alpha``, which is represented by referencing ``spec.config.alpha`` in the lambda function.
 This lets you specify conditional parameter distributions.